 Endovascular aneurysm repair (EVAR) was first pioneered in the early 1990s.
-Since then technology of the devices has rapidly progressed and EVAR is now widely used as treatment of thoracic and abdominal aortic aneurysms (AAA).
+Since then the technology of the devices has rapidly progressed and EVAR is now widely used as a treatment of thoracic and abdominal aortic aneurysms (AAA).

 Relative contraindications include:

 - tapering aneurysmal neck